 You can purchase and download Adobe Acrobat from Adobe Website.
 Adobe Acrobat article setting up security policies for PDFs provides detailed information about creating and applying policies in Adobe Acrobat.

 - Document Security Extension for Microsoft Office: You can use the Document Security Extension for Microsoft Office to apply predefined policies to your Microsoft Office files from within the Microsoft Office programs.
 The extension ensures that only authorized people can use policy protected Microsoft Word, Excel, and PowerPoint files.
 Only authorized users who have the plugin installed can use the policy-protected files.

 The Document Security extension is available as a Microsoft Office plug-in.
-You can download theextension from Adobe website.
+You can download the installer from the download page.
 Later on, you can visit Document Security Extension for Microsoft Office help to learn about installing, configuring, and using the extension.